moyano83/Designing-Data-Intensive-Applications/README.md

 The three concerns that are important in most software systems are:

     * Reliability: The system should continue to work correctly (even performant) even in the face of adversity
-    * Scalability: Scalability is the term we use to describe a system’s ability to cope with increased load
+    * Scalability: Scalability is the term we use to describe a system's ability to cope with increased load
     * Maintainability: Different people should be able to work productively on the system

 ### Reliability